keunwoo/infosec-study-guide/README.md

 > readable and easy to consume in chapterlong chunks.
 For most software
 > developers, many of the threats will way out on the tail of your practical
 > threat model (for example, you're probably not going to have the bandwidth to
-> do much about signals emissions).
+> do much about electromagnetic emissions).
 However, overall I think this is an
 > outstanding place to start.